erroronline1/caro/readme.md

     }
 }
 ```
-*headerrowindex* and *dialect* are added with a default value from config.ini if left out.
+*headerrow* and *dialect* are added with a default value from config.ini if left out.

 Some vendors list products with placeholders.
 Some product may be listed as *productXYYZ* where X represents a value between 0-9, YY 20-30 and Z L or R (speaking of prosthetic feet).
 To make things easier to select and order, a replacing filter can be applied and executed in advance of the rewrite.
 This fills up the article list with all respective versions.
 It is always the second parentheses surrounded part that will be replaced.